sunny-io/Eyed3FromCSV/README.md

 ## Files:

-Classs_ID3TagAudio.py - this does the actual work
+- Classs_ID3TagAudio.py - this does the actual work

-setMeta.py - simple text prompt to read one csv and set meta data.
-Verbose loopLists - csvs and lists lists provided for looping through several csvs, edit lists in source.
+- setMeta.py - simple text prompt to read one csv and set meta data.
+Verbose.

+- loopLists - csvs and lists lists provided for looping through several csvs, edit lists in source.
 Prompt for csv location

 # Set up for flexible configuration